make-github-pseudonymous-again/dotfiles/README.md

 authentication*](https://en.wikipedia.org/wiki/Multi-factor_authentication)
 (e.g. Two-factor authentication, or 2FA) to sign any transaction, service change, or even login.
-Also most of these temporary keys and tokens are really temporary: if your thief waits for too long he will not be able to abuse them.
+Also most of these temporary keys and tokens are really temporary: if your thief waits for too long they will not be able to abuse them.

 However, considering I have only given you a glimpse at the list of possible